100DaysOfCloud/100DaysOfCloudIdeas/Templates/PROJECT-TEMPLATE.md

 - Included in the Free Tier
 - $1-5 per hour running

+## Estimated time to complete
+✍️ [Do your best to calculate the estimated time it takes to complete the project]
+- 45-60 minutes
+- 2 hours

 ## Tips
 ✍️  [Provide any _gotchas_ that are crucial to know.
 ✍️  Provide any possible unexpected charges, or awareness around default expensive options.